The Latest

 A RGGI repeal bill, SB 1001, was introduced during the 2023 General Assembly Session by Senator Stuart but has been passed by indefinitely.

-A provision in the Governor’s budget bill (SB800) would withdraw $11M out of the RGGI energy efficiency fund for flooding relief in Southwest Virginia, which should already be supported by the Coastal Resiliency Fund.
-Senator Marsden and Delegate Carr have introduced budget amendments (Item 114 #14s and Item 114 #24h) that would instead provide flooding relief using money from the general fund.
+A provision in the Governor’s 2023 budget bill (SB800) withdraw $18M from the RGGI energy efficiency fund for flooding relief in Southwest Virginia, which the Coastal Resiliency Fund should already support.